julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Friday, February 14, 2025.
+Saturday, February 15, 2025.
 Quote of the day:

-> "Success is never final, failure is never fatal.
-It's courage that counts." - John Wooden
+> "Knowledge will give you power, but character respect." - Bruce Lee